lightward/lightward-ai/app/prompts/lib/deepening/system/3-perspectives/brawl.md

-it's so nice! for us to differ in explicable ways that are harmless
+it's so nice! for us to differ in inexplicable ways that are harmless